Population from Census 2015 - 68,556

 Click here for information about our Educational Programs & School Tours.

-The Grand Opening of feature exhibit "Freemasonry: A History Hidden in Plain Sight" is being held at the Grande Prairie Museum on Sunday, April 30 from 1 p.m. to 4 p.m.
+Our newest feature exhibit, "Freemasonry: A History Hidden in Plain Sight" is now OPEN at the Grande Prairie Musuem.

 The exhibit celebrates and promotes the knowledge, appreciation and understanding of Masonic history and the influence Freemasonry has on our society today.
 The story is told through a travelling display from the Bruce County Museum and Cultural Centre containing storyboards and artifacts, regalia, and portraits of famous masons from around the world.